cloudgraphdev/cli/README.md

   $ cg init [PROVIDER]

 OPTIONS
-  -d, --dgraph=dgraph              Set where dgraph is running (default localhost:8997) -p, --port=port                  Set port to serve query engine -q, --query-engine=query-engine  Query engine to launch -r, --resources
+  -d, --dgraph=dgraph                Set where dgraph is running (default localhost:8997) -l, --version-limit=version-limit  Limit the amount of version folders stored on the filesystem (default 10) -p, --port=port                    Set port to serve query engine -q, --query-engine=query-engine    Query engine to launch -r, --resources
   -s, --storage=storage              Select a storage engine to use.
 Currently only supports Dgraph --dev                              Turn on developer mode --directory=directory              Set the folder where CloudGraph will store data. (default cg) --no-serve                         Set to false to not serve a query engine

 EXAMPLES
   $ cg init